Taunton Teaching Alliance (Heathfield School)

 Somerset SCITT is a forward thinking provider.
 Our present focus is on student and trainee well being, as part of this we have an emphasis on outdoor learning and music.
 All of our trainees have the opportunity to become singing Teachers with the necessary skills and repertoire to apply this across the curriculum.
 We believe that children that sing regularly are happier children.
 You do not need to be a music specialist to access this training.

-The interview process is held at Dillington House and is made up of an interview with 2 or 3 members of the SCITT senior leadership team; a presentation; and a pupil panel activity.
+The interview process is currently virtual and is made up of an interview with 2 or 3 members of the SCITT senior leadership team; a presentation; and a Book activity.

 Applicants are asked to write a reflective account of the different aspects of the interview process.